-THE SIX PANELS
+THE 6 PANELS

-The UIA2023CPH Science Track brings together otherwise fragmented knowledges across the breadth of architecture’s research and practices with the aim to generate exchanges and provoke new perspectives.
+Bringing together otherwise fragmented knowledges across the breadth of architecture’s research and practices with the aim to generate exchanges and provoke new perspectives.

 How do these perspectives impact on current practices, modes of thinking, research and development?
 And how can the implementation and identification of all relevant SDGs be strengthened when working with architecture?